-Bellhaven provided 2-m contours for the entire La Mina resource area.
+GoldMining provided 2-m contours for the entire La Mina resource area.
 This was used to create a surface wireframe in Vulcan to represent the surface topography.
 The topography was used to limit the surface extent of the X1, X2, X3, L1 and Volcanic wireframes.
-MMC verified that drill hole collar survey information matched well with the digital topography used to constrain the model.
+Drill hole collar survey information matches well with the digital topography used to constrain the model.